-Do I Need to Remove Old Insulation Before Installing New?
+Do I Need to Remove Old Insulation Before Installing New Spray Foam?

 The saying goes “out with the old and in with the new” and it’s true when installing foam insulation in your home.

-You have done your research and have decided on foam insulation for your home because of the material’s ability to create an air seal, as well as the other benefits it offers.
-There’s only one more thing to figure out – Do you need to remove the old insulation before installing the new?
+You have done your research and have decided on foam insulation for your home because of the material’s ability to create an air seal that greatly improves comfort and reduces monthly energy bills.
+There’s only one more thing to figure out – do you need to remove the old insulation before installing the new?

-Any space that will have spray foam insulation installed, like the attic, crawl space, or rim joist will need to be completely emptied of the old insulation.
+Any space that will have spray foam insulation installed, like the attic, crawl space, rim joist or open walls during a remodel will need to be completely emptied of the old insulation.
 A good contractor will want to remove that old fiberglass or cellulose so the spray foam can get into every nook and cranny, creating an air barrier.

 When it comes to installing injection foam in existing walls, the foam will flow through the cavity and compress the fiberglass.
 However, if there is cellulose in the walls, that can keep the injection foam from filling the cavity like it is supposed to.